Assertrex/Bronycenter/README.md

 Just remember, when you modify CSS/JS, it won't be changed in your visitors browsers immediately.
 You have to use a custom website versioning to bypass browser's cache.
 You can read more about it above.

+### Custom translation file
+To add a different language, you have to copy **/application/partials/translation/en.php** translation file and name it with a country code (two-letters).
+Then you have to change language to it in your settings.dev.ini or settings.ini file.

+If you want to create a custom values for an existing translation, you have to duplicate it's translation file and add **custom-** before a country code, for
+example:

+* /application/partials/translation/**custom-**en.php

+You can't modify anything except an array contents.
+It can contain only used values.
+Not found values will be taken from an original translation file.